Nurtures social emotional learning, lifts hearts and creativity through the performing arts

 Youth ages 12 to 18 will be challenged to work alongside professional performing artists to create a musical theater performance.
 Youth will be challenged to accomplish specific activities (write a script, learn dramatic process via theater games, create songs/instruments for musical theater, learn to create choreography, and design/create for scenic (sets/props) and their own costumes that complement the story.)

 Provide unique venue for personal growth, allowing youth to become independent and self-confident, while socializing and making new friends, and learning new skills.

 Provide a community away from home and school where youth learn to work with each other and professional adult mentors, build relationships and manage conflict.

 Provide youth development work experience by hiring up to four (4) youth arts interns, ages 16 to 18 to work alongside the professional artists and as mentors to the young campers.

-Invite the community, family and friends to six (6) youth culminating performances in Wilson Theater at Vogel Hall, Marcus Center, and a final performance at Black Arts Fest MKE Children’s Stage on the Summerfest grounds.
+Invite the community, family and friends to culminating performances including a performance at Black Arts Fest MKE Children’s Stage on the Summerfest grounds.

 2020 #BLACKNIFICENTARTCREATESLIFE YOUTH PERFORMING ARTS CAMP